Q7. I am a trustee of an occupational pension scheme ("OPS") - will I need to be authorised if I also manage the investments held under my scheme?

-- represents the initial decision to invest the scheme wholly or to a substantial amount, and on an ongoing basis, in a particular vehicle such as a life policy,22 unit trust scheme or contractual scheme2 (on the basis that an initial decision of this kind is of such importance to the scheme that it may be regarded as strategic); or
+- represents the initial decision to invest the scheme wholly or to a substantial amount, and on an ongoing basis, in a particular vehicle such as a life policy or unit trust scheme (on the basis that an initial decision of this kind is of such importance to the scheme that it may be regarded as strategic); or

 - may be seen to be a decision to appoint a discretionary fund manager.